Food and diet to stay young

 Antioxidants have the function to neutralize the destructive effects of free radicals on the cells of our body.
 A diet high in many antioxidants will help to preserve us better.

 This diet is very helpful for young people to prevent the effects that free radicals can trigger in the future, but is especially needed for old people who are the ones that are embedded in the aging process.
 A diet rich in these foods will help to stop the negative impact that free radicals have on the elderly.
-(See more information in “Diet for old age”in the listing above)
+(See more information in “Diet for old age” in the listing below)

 Foods rich in antioxidants